Sentinel-Android/Psychrometric-tools/Python(GUI)/README.md

 ## Installation

-1. Open terminal in the Python(GUI folder).
+1. Open terminal in the Python(GUI) folder.
 2. Run pip install -r requirements.txt

 All the dependencies will be installed.

 If you want to use the database features, install MYSQL in your system and configure the connect_to_mysql() function in the psychrometry.py file.
+Also, run the Psychrometry.sql file in MySQL Workbench.

 Now, Run the Python file.